 When an English speaking child is learning to speak, creating stressed syllables is a physical activity.
 He has to make greater effort with the expiratory muscles of his respiratory system.

 In 'Listen & Repeat', students are asked to copy stressed syllables by speaking louder.
 In the PronSci approach, students learn the correct physical movements to create prominent, stressed syllables.

-English speakers hold their tongues in a completely different way from the speakers of most other languages.
-This is part of the 'articulatory setting' of the language, and when learners adopt it, their spoken English improves dramatically.
+English and French speakers hold their tongues in a completely different way from each other, and the speakers of most other languages hold their tongues in some particular way that characterises the pronunciation of that L2.
+This is part of the 'articulatory setting' of the language, and when learners adopt it, their spoken L2 improves dramatically.
 If students remain with their L1 articulatory setting, they will always struggle to pronounce English well.

-There is no place for working on the English articulatory setting in 'Listen & Repeat', but it is at the heart of the PronSci approach.
+There is no place for working on an L2 articulatory setting in 'Listen & Repeat', but it is at the heart of the PronSci approach.

 A large part of listening is about having the right expectations about what you are likely to hear.
-If students don't appreciate how native speakers pronounce English, they will probably have comprehension problems.
+If students don't appreciate how native speakers pronounce L2, they will probably have comprehension problems.

-The best way to deal with this is for students to learn to produce English more authentically: better pronunciation helps to improve listening.
+The best way to deal with this is for students to learn to produce teh L2 more authentically: better pronunciation helps to improve listening.